Gauge: 1ft 11½in (600mm)

 The Vale of Rheidol Railway was authorised by act of parliament passed in 1897 and construction began in 1901.
 Gauge was 1ft 11½in.
 Since the railway would offer views of the spectacular and remote valley of the Rheidol river some tourist traffic was envisaged, but the primary purpose of the railway was to haul lead, copper, zinc and iron ores extracted from the Devils Bridge area to the sea and the railway in Aberystwyth.
 The railway was inspected for safety twice in 1902 before being granted permission to carry passengers.

 The freight traffic never amounted to much and passengers, particularly in the summer season, brought in the profit.
-Even so, the Rheidol did not last long as an independent company, and in fact it has had many owners.

 The locomotives and rolling stock on this railway are built to a large loading gauge with the result that the passenger accommodation is roomy and comfortable.
 The locomotives are powerful and heavy and more modern than many on British narrow gauge railways.